Absolute profinite rigidity, direct products, and finite presentability: Constructing Grothendieck Pairs in Products of Central Extensions of Hyperbolic Groups

 \subsection{Homology of groups and central extensions}

 We assume that the reader is familiar with the homology of groups, as explained in \cite{brown}.
 For the theory of universal central extensions, the standard reference is \cite[pp. 43-47]{milnor}.
 We shall need only the following basic facts.
+The assertion in (3) is a consequence of (2): if $\widetilde{Q}$ mapped onto a finite group $G$, then $Q=\widetilde{Q}/Z$ would map onto $G$ modulo its centre

-\begin{lemma} If $Q$ is a perfect group, then there is a central extension $1\to Z\to \widetilde{Q}\overset{p}\to Q\to 1$ where \begin{enumerate} \item $\widetilde{Q}\overset{p}\to Q$ is universal: if the kernel of $E\overset{r}\onto Q$ is central in $E$, then there is a unique homomorphism $f:\widetilde{Q}\to E$ such that $p=r\circ f$. \item $H_1(\widetilde{Q},\Z)=H_2(\widetilde{Q},\Z)=0$. \item If $Q$ has no non-trivial finite quotients, then neither does $\widetilde{Q}$. \end{enumerate} If $Q$ is finitely presented, then $H_2(Q,\Z)$ is finitely generated and $\widetilde{Q}$ is finitely presented. \end{lemma}
+\begin{lemma} If $Q$ is a perfect group, then there is a central extension $1\to Z\to \widetilde{Q}\overset{p}\to Q\to 1$ where \begin{enumerate} \item $\widetilde{Q}\overset{p}\to Q$ is universal: if the kernel of $E\overset{r}\onto Q$ is central in $E$, then there is a unique homomorphism $f:\widetilde{Q}\to E$ such that $p=r\circ f$; \item $H_1(\widetilde{Q},\Z)=H_2(\widetilde{Q},\Z)=0$; \item if $Q$ has no non-trivial finite quotients, then neither does $\widetilde{Q}$. \end{enumerate} If $Q$ is finitely presented, then $H_2(Q,\Z)$ is finitely generated and $\widetilde{Q}$ is finitely presented. \end{lemma}

+\begin{proof} The points other than (3) are covered in \cite[pp. 43-47]{milnor}.
+For (3), observe that if $\widetilde{Q}$ maps onto a finite group $G$ then $Q=\widetilde{Q}/Z$ maps onto $G$ modulo its centre; since $Q$ has no non-trivial finite quotients, this means that $G$ is a quotient of $Z$, hence it is abelian; and from (2) we know that $\widetilde{Q}$ has no non-trivial abelian quotients. \end{proof}

 \begin{lemma} Let $Q$ be a perfect group with universal central extension $p:\widetilde{Q}\to Q$, let $G$ be a group with $H_2(G,\Z)=0$ and let $F:G\to Q$ be an epimorphism that restricts to $f:[G,G]\to Q$.
 Then, there exists an epimorphism $\tilde{f}:[G,G]\to\widetilde{Q}$ with $p\circ\tilde{f}=f$. \end{lemma}